dnizzolo/ski/README.md

 * `combinator-p` - check if an object is a combinator.
 * `arity` - return the number of "arguments" a term takes.
 * `make-combinator-variable` - make a variable for combinatory logic.
+* `combinator-variable-p` - check if an object is a combinatory logic variable.
+* `make-combinator-application` - make a combinatory logic application.
 * `combinator-application-p` - check if an object is an application in combinatory logic.
 * `define-combinator` - define a combinator.